 - Once the stent is in place, the balloon catheter is removed and more images (angiograms) are taken to see how well blood flows through your newly widened artery.

 - Finally, the guide catheter is removed and the procedure completed.

 After your stent placement, you may need prolonged treatment with medications, such as aspirin or clopidogrel (Plavix) to reduce the chance of blood clots forming on the stent.

 After the procedure

-If you had a non emergency procedure, you'll probably remain hospitalized one day while your heart is monitored and your medications are adjusted.
-You generally should be able to return to work or your normal routine the week after angioplasty.
-If you needed angioplasty and stenting during a heart attack, your hospital stay and recovery period will likely be longer.
+You''ll probably remain hospitalized one day while your heart is monitored and your medications are adjusted.
+You should be able to return to work or your normal routine the week after angioplasty.

 When you return home, drink plenty of fluids to help flush your body of the contrast dye.
-Avoid strenuous exercise and lifting heavy objects for at least a day afterward.
+Avoid strenuous exercise and lifting heavy objects for several days afterward.
 Ask your doctor or nurse about other restrictions in activity.

 - The site where your catheter was inserted starts bleeding or swelling

 - You develop pain or discomfort at the site where your catheter was inserted